The Covenant in depth

 Example 5: A local authority builds some new council houses.
 They are fully wheelchair-accessible units, reserved for use by injured veterans.

-An appropriate group in the Armed Forces community receives special provision if they are in practice, more easily able to access goods or services than a comparable group in the UK general population and the rest of the Armed Forces community.
+Those sacrificing the most receive special provision if they in practice, find it easier to access goods or services than a comparable group in the general population and the rest of the Armed Forces community.

 Example 6: Statutory guidance sets out how local authorities in England can ensure that members of the Armed Forces community suffering from mental ill health (wholly or partly attributable to Service) are given appropriate priority for social housing.
 For more information, see Housing.

-An appropriate group in the Armed Forces community receives special provision if they receive higher quality goods or services than a comparable group in the UK general population and the rest of the Armed Forces community.
+Those sacrificing the most receive special provision if they receive higher quality goods or services than a comparable group in the general population and the rest of the Armed Forces community.

 Example 7: NHS England operates a Veterans’ Prosthetics Panel.
 This is for funding high-quality prosthetic limbs for veterans who lost a limb during or as a result of military service.

-An appropriate group in the Armed Forces community receives special provision if they take less time to receive goods or services than a comparable group in the UK general population and the rest of the Armed Forces community.
+Those sacrificing the most receive special provision if they wait less time to receive goods or services than a comparable group in the general population and the rest of the Armed Forces community.

 Example 8: There is an NHS commitment that veterans in Great Britain may be considered for priority access to NHS services providing focused treatment for conditions arising from their Service, compared to non-Service patients with the same level of clinical need.
 For more information, see Healthcare.